Want a Comfortable, Bright Home? Orient it Properly on Your Building Lot

 The strategy for your home’s orientation will rely heavily on the climate in which you’re building.
 You’ll need to consider the temperature ranges in your area, the level of humidity throughout the year, any extreme weather conditions, and adjacent buildings or landscapes that could interfere with your home’s exposure to light and wind.

-Large expanses of south-facing glass is beneficial in northern/colder climates, as long as the windows are at least double-pane, preferably triple-pane, also preferably with argon or similar gas instead of air between the panes for extra insulation (House Plan #149-1874).
+Large expanses of south-facing glass is beneficial in northern/colder climates, as long as the windows are at least double-pane, preferably triple-pane, also preferably with argon or similar gas instead of air between the panes for extra insulation.
+Deep roof overhangs aid in preventing overheating in the summer (Plan #202-1024).

 Heating and Daylighting